Stackclash/5e-vault/5. Mechanics/Traps Hazards/Collapsing Roof.md

 The ceiling above the trip wire is in bad repair, and anyone who can see it can tell that it's in danger of collapse.

 When the trap is triggered, the unstable ceiling collapses.
-Any creature in the area beneath the unstable section must succeed on a DC 15 Dexterity saving throw, taking 22 (`dice: 4d10|avg` (`4d10`)) bludgeoning damage on a failed save, or half as much damage on a successful one.
+Any creature in the area beneath the unstable section must succeed on a DC 15 Dexterity saving throw, taking `dice: 4d10|avg` (`4d10`) bludgeoning damage on a failed save, or half as much damage on a successful one.
 Once the trap is triggered, the floor of the area is filled with rubble and becomes difficult terrain.

 *Source: Dungeon Master's Guide p.
 122. Available in the SRD.*